radoslav11/git-lfs-walrus/README.md

 ### Integration Testing

-An interactive test script is provided to demonstrate the functionality of the extension.
-To run it, execute the following command:
+An interactive test script is provided to demonstrate the functionality of the extension:

 ```bash
 ./integration_test.sh
 ```

+#### Quick Integration Test

 1. **Build the project**:
    ```bash